 “Well… you don’t have to panic.
 With a website that comes with a marketing plan and sales funnel, you can calmly type up a nice promo and send it to your database.
 Then you can log into your website’s back end and post your special promo that goes out to all your past and current customers.
 Then ask your staff to share them online through social media, and bam!
 You got yourself a daily promotion.
 I’ve done this before and every time I send an e-mail to my list, I get 3-5 more clients instantly. “

 “Holy shamolly, sister!
 Now I am listening!”
 She screamed.

-Your customer may not know what they need until you point out the symptoms or show them what’s possible.
+Your customer may not know what they want until you point out the symptoms or show them what’s possible.